hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 ## SSTables and LSM-Trees

 Log structered storage segment is a sequence of key-value pairs.
+We use the most recent value for a specific key.
+Other than that we don't care about order of key value pairs.

+If we change the segment format and mode key value pairs ordered by key.

+We will get sorted string table, SSTable in short.in this format we can't simply append new records.

+SSTables have some advantages to log segments with hash indexes:

+1. Merging segments is simple end cheap.
+Even it will work with bigger files than available memory.
+This approach will use mergesort algorithm it will read files side by side and copy the lowest key to output file this approach will create sorted new segment files.